sarahvandistel/KellyCondor/README.md

    - In TWS: File → Global Configuration → API → Settings
    - Enable "Enable ActiveX and Socket Clients"
    - Add your IP to "Trusted IPs" or check "Allow connections from localhost"
+   - Set Socket Port to 7497 for paper trading

 #### Running Paper Trading